glondu/belenios/INSTALL.md

  * resume the installation by running again the `opam install` command found in `opam-bootstrap.sh`;
  * follow the instructions given at the end of `opam-bootstrap.sh`.

+### Errors while compiling Belenios itself

+If you succeeded installing all dependencies, but you get errors while compiling Belenios, maybe you installed an incompatible version of a dependency.
+The `opam-bootstrap.sh` script is tuned to install only compatible versions; you can have a look at it to get these versions.